 Although famous for its harbour and maritime roots, it's still a bit of secret that Auckland has some fantastic beaches, too.
-While it's great to sit amongst all the yachts with a glass of wine, or cruise out into the harbour with the wind rushing through your hair, sometimes you just want to get 'in it'.
 For golden sand, dramatic cliffs, and waters to suit everyone from paddlers and waders to strong swimmers and surfers, take some time out to explore Auckland's awesome coastline.
-Spend a day catching the rays and winding down after the excesses of city life.

 The nearest beach to the CBD, east along Tamaki Drive, Okahu Bay is a pleasant area of flat grassland, bordered by 400m of beach with a gentle slope under the water.
 There's a playground, playing field, and public toilets, and the beach stretches all the way round to Kelly Tarlton's Underwater World, so it's ideal to combine the two trips.

-A few kilometres south of Piha, Karekare is a more isolated beach – the attraction for some – and the waters are a little choppier.
+A few kilometres south of Piha, Karekare is a more isolated beach and the waters are a little choppier.
 It's ideal for those who prefer to avoid the crowds and spend a few hours with themselves, or watching the many surfers who come here.
 There's a great walk inland to the Karekare Falls, and movie buffs might like to know that this is where the beach scenes from The Piano were shot.
-View Karekare Video.

 Takapuna & Torbay